- Web Desk

 “Who are we addressing?
 What is the point of this discussion when there is no one to respond?”
 Bhatti asked, describing the absences as a violation of the assembly’s privileges.

-He emphasised that either the finance secretary or special secretary must be present during budget-related discussions a requirement previously reinforced by the deputy speaker on three occasions.
+He emphasized that either the finance secretary or special secretary must be present during budget-related discussions a requirement previously reinforced by the deputy speaker on three occasions.
 Bhatti also pointed out that millions of rupees are spent on assembly sessions, and the absence of senior officials amounts to squandering both taxpayers’ money and lawmakers’ time.

 The House was informed that Finance Minister Mujtaba Shujaur Rehman could not attend due to illness.
 While a deputy secretary was present, the higher-ranking secretary and special secretary were missing, sparking renewed criticism from the opposition.